 These terms and conditions apply to the use of this website.
 By using this website, you agree to be bound by these terms and conditions.

-In these terms and conditions, ”The Art House” means the Wyong Shire Performing Arts & Conference Centre
+In these terms and conditions, "The Art House" means Central Coast Arts Limited (The Art House, Wyong).

 2. Amendments to terms and conditions

 The Art House reserves the right to amend these terms and conditions from time to time.

 Amendments will be effective immediately upon notification on this website.
 Your continued use of the website following such notification will

 represent an agreement by you to be bound by the terms and conditions as amended.